gitlabhq/gitlab-runner/docs/configuration/proxy.md

 https://github.com/moby/moby/issues/24697#issuecomment-366680499).
-`docker run` or `docker build` executed inside the container of the docker executor will look for the proxy settings in `$HOME/.docker/config.json`, which is now inside the executor container (and initally empty).
+`docker run` or `docker build` executed inside the container of the docker executor will look for the proxy settings in `$HOME/.docker/config.json`, which is now inside the executor container (and initially empty).
 Therefore, `docker run` or `docker build` executions will have no proxy settings.
 In order to pass on the settings, a `$HOME/.docker/config.json` needs to be created in the executor container.
 For example: